joselimajr/SpotiDownloader/README.md

 ## Features

 - Download individual tracks, entire albums, or playlists from Spotify
+- The ability to download more than 100 tracks, whereas the website limits it to 100
 - High-quality audio download at `320 kbps` for the best listening experience
 - No Spotify account required